vincmazet/bip/_sources/segmentation/histogram.md

 Histogram of {numref}`F:segmentation:binarization` with the two thresholds.
 ```

-Now, it would be useful to have an automatic process to define the threshold, whatever the image to segment.
+It would be useful to have an automatic process to define the threshold, whatever the image to segment.
 Otsu's method is the most famous automatic method for histogram thresholding.